---

 Normal Forms

-This database is in the Fifth Normal Form as it satisfies all requirements.
+This database is in the Fifth Normal Form and necessarily adheres to all preceding normal forms.

 1NF